 I’m going to change the law.
-Before I start work each morning, I’m trying to change it, and on the train home I’m working on it.
+Before I start work each morning, I’m trying to change it, and on the Tube home I’m working on it.
 It all started because two guys wouldn’t take no for an answer.
 Surprise surprise.

 My sister and I went to see The Killers play at British Summertime Festival this July.
 We had wanted to see them together since 2005, and we finally were.
 We had been having the happiest day in the sun together – it was really special.
 Then, as we waited for the band, a group of guys started bothering me.

 I brushed them off multiple times and asked them to leave me alone but they persisted.
 Then, to spite me, one of them stuck his hands between my legs and up my skirt – in broad daylight – and took pictures of my crotch.
 He then sent them to his friends, who were all around me.
 I saw one of them looking at the picture on his phone, so I snatched it and ran through the crowd to the police.
-They immediately told me there "wasn’t much they could do" and that "if I hadn’t been wearing underwear, it would be a different story".
+They immediately told me there "wasn’t much they could do" and that "if I hadn’t been wearing knickers, it would be a different story".
 Then, they made him delete the picture – my evidence.

 Before this happened, I felt strongly about sexual assault and victim blaming, so I thought I'd know how I’d react in that situation.
 But when the police told me to carry on with my night, I felt a sense of shame.
 I felt like it was partly my fault.
 When the support system you rely on tells you that what happened to you wasn't a big deal and insinuates it was partly your fault, some part of you believes that.

 My case was closed a few days later, and the shame morphed into anger.
-I asked a friend of mine to help me look into the law, and we found that upskirt photography isn’t a sexual offense in England and Wales, even though, as the police told me, "it happens a lot in public places."
-Perpetrators don't often get charged with voyeurism, because voyeurism laws only protect victims if they're in a private setting where there's a "reasonable expectation of privacy," like a changing room or at home.
-I was in one of the most public places you can be — a festival.
+I asked a friend of mine to help me look into the law, and we found that upskirt photography isn’t a sexual offence in England and Wales, even though, as the police told me, "it happens a lot in public places".
+Perpetrators don't often get charged with voyeurism, because voyeurism laws only protect victims if they're in a private setting where there's a "reasonable expectation of privacy", like a changing room or at home.
+I was in one of the most public places you can be – a festival.

 Many women don’t report upskirting because without the picture or the perpetrator it’s just their word against his.
 Even when you do have the evidence you’re still not taken seriously.
 I wasn’t, and now every time someone asks me why women don’t report assault, I tell them it’s because of how they’re treated when they do.